TueHaulund/STP/DOCUMENTATION.md

 ```c++
 detail::max_type max()
 ```
-*max* returns the maximum element of the sequence, as defined by operator &lt;.
+*max* returns the maximum element of the sequence, as defined by the less-than operator.
 The parameters must satisfy the following requirements:
 * The sequence must define *SequenceType::value_type*, *SequenceType.begin()* and *SequenceType.end()*.
-* *SequenceType::value_type* must define operator &lt;.
+* *SequenceType::value_type* must define the less-than operator.

 If the sequence is empty, *max* will throw *std::range_error*.